Like I Do (David Guetta, Martin Garrix and Brooks song): Release and promotion

 Garrix originally premiered the song during his TimeOut72 Festival set in Goa, India.
 On 14 February 2018, Guetta and Brooks released a teaser of the song on social media, revealing its release date.
 A remix contest for the song was held in association with the app Soonvibes, winners were selected as part of the official remixes.

 Composition

-"Like I Do" is a big room house and EDM track, with vocals provided by Talay Riley.
+"Like I Do" is a future house and EDM track, with vocals provided by Talay Riley.
 It blends elements from future bounce and pop with "heavy bass and a dancefloor-ready beat".
 On the opening lines, the voice rises "over shimmering synths and a fizzing production", before building up into "an earworm-worthy chorus".
 According to Billboard's Kat Bein, the song is "a stomping mix of horns and bass that's funky".

 Critical reception

 In a positive review, a Your EDM contributor regarded the song as "a wonderfully melodic new release that's a surefire radio hit with an EDM-friendly drop that Garrix and Brooks fans will both appreciate".
 Mike Nied of Idolator called the collaboration "refreshing", deeming the song "a blending of all their respective sounds".